 For each depth there is a corresponding value in minutes that tells you how much time you can spend there with your harpoon rifle or a photo camera and safely ascend without the inevitable decompression stops.

-As usual, the bezel is rotatable, so, to use it, you should simply adjust the descent marker (two dots colored in orange and green) with the minute hand and here you go!
+The bezel is unidirectionally rotatable, so, to use it, you should simply adjust the descent marker (two dots colored in orange and green) with the minute hand and here you go!

-The timepiece’s satin brushed solid stainless steel case comes equipped with new pusher system with special gaskets.
+The SUB 600T-Graph’s satin brushed solid stainless steel case comes equipped with new pusher system with special gaskets.

 First developed by Jenny Watches, a small Swiss-based manufacture that was established around fifty years ago and earned its name making the “world’s first” diving watch equipped with their patented Triple Safe system and rated for 1000 meters of water resistance, the system allows you to operate the chronograph function of the good old ETA 2894 caliber while keeping the SUB 600T-Graph safe and secure at depths up to 600 meters (1968ft).